 Why Consider Marketing?

-Marketing isn’t a frivolous industry; it’s one that every brand on earth needs, and that means there will always be careers in marketing.
+Marketing isn’t a trendy or even industry-specific career; it’s one that every brand on earth needs.
+As a result, there will likely always be careers in marketing.
 Because marketing is what propels a company to sell products or services, it has a return on investment, and that means that companies are willing to also invest in smart marketing professionals.

-Everywhere you look, there’s marketing, from the product placement in your favorite television show to the daily Instagram quotes you like from your favorite clothing brand.
+Everywhere you look, there’s marketing, from the product placement in your favorite television show to the daily Instagram posts from influencers that offer “sponsored content.”
 Being a part of this exciting field gives you the opportunity to shape how consumers connect with brands.